Patient and Family Advisory Council at Suburban Hospital

 -

-- Have relevant experience as either a patient or family of a patient.
+- Have relevant experience as either a patient or care partner of a Suburban patient

-- Able to fulfill the Roles and Responsibilities of the PFAC outlined in this Charter.
+- Able to fulfill the Roles and Responsibilities of a PFA outlined in this Charter

 - Commit to serve for a two-year term.